Luciano Darderi

-Luciano Tadeo Darderi (born 14 February 2002) is an Argentine-born Italian professional tennis player.

-Darderi has a career-high ATP singles ranking of world No. 26 achieved on 13 October 2025 and a doubles ranking of No. 104 achieved on 8 August 2022.
-He has won four singles titles on the ATP Tour.
-He is currently the No. 4 singles player from Italy.
+Luciano Tadeo Darderi (born 14 February 2002) is an Italian professional tennis player born in Argentina.
+He has a career-high ATP singles ranking of world No. 16 achieved on 18 May 2026 and a career-high doubles ranking of No. 104 reached on 8 August 2022.
+He is currently the No. 4 singles player from Italy.Darderi has won five ATP Tour singles titles, all of them on clay.
+He represented Italy at the 2024 Summer Olympics in Paris.

-Early life

-Luciano Darderi was born in Villa Gesell, Argentina, and is the son of former tennis player Gino.
-He has dual Argentine and Italian citizenship thanks to the citizenship of his Italian grandfather, originally from Fano, who emigrated to Argentina at the age of 22.
-He picked up a racket for the first time at two years old and took his first lessons at five.
-At 10 years old he moved with his family to Italy and, with the support of the FIT, began training in Arezzo and Rome.
-His brother Vito Antonio, born in 2008, also plays tennis and was the Italian under-12 champion.

 Career

+2020: Juniors

+In February 2020, Darderi won the doubles category at the prestigious Banana Bowl, with local player Gustavo Heide.

+He had good results in Juniors, maintaining a 62–25 singles win-loss record and reached an ITF junior combined ranking of world No. 8 on 17 February 2020.

 2021: First ATP Challenger singles final

 Darderi won his maiden ATP Challenger title at the 2021 Challenger de Buenos Aires in doubles partnering with Juan Bautista Torres.

 Darderi reached his first singles ATP Challenger Tour final at the 2021 São Paulo Challenger de Tênis as a qualifier.